alantgeo/vicmap2osm/README.md

 Another solution is use a new tag like `addr:unit:prefix=Unit`, although there is no existing usage of this tagging scheme ([taginfo](https://taginfo.openstreetmap.org/search?q=addr%3Aunit#keys)).

 In the current codebase this information is omitted.

+## Import Procedure
+To conduct the import, given some addresses are already mapped in OSM we break the state down into city blocks.
+Where a block contains no addresses in OSM then we consider it low risk to automatically import all address in the block.
+The only risk is the address in either OSM or the source data is in the wrong block, but this is less likely and would be hard to detect otherwise.

+Where there contains some addresses already in OSM for the block, then it will either need further conflation or need to be manually reviewed prior to importing.

+Generate the latest view of address data in OSM:

+    make data/victoria-addr.osm.fgb
+    make data/victoria-addr.osm.centroids.fgb

+Generate city blocks:

+    make data/blocks.fgb

+Sort blocks into containing some OSM addresses or containing no OSM addresses:

+    make data/addressPerBlock.fgb